-However, most user studies in HCI are single case studies.
-Each study therefore investigates only one scenario of a possible future, such as using only prototype.
-This involves a risk, since studying only one future can lead to poor anticipation of futures, misguided planning, and blindsight of important uncertainties and risks.
-Because prototyping and staging realistic-feeling possible future use contexts requires time and resources, we should maximise our efforts in obtaining findings that have high levels of \emph{plausibility}: scenarios that are ``believable and credible'' even if it may be impossible to assign probabilities or likelihoods to them (cf. \cite{fischer2021social,ramirez2014plausibility,schmidt-scheele2020plausibility}).
+However, most HCI user studies confine themselves to single case studies.
+Each study investigates one scenario within a single possible future.
+This carries a risk, as limiting oneself to considering just one prototype and singling out a specific future can lead to poor anticipation of futures, distorted planning, and blindness to important uncertainties and perils.
+Because prototyping and staging realistic-feeling possible futures requires considerable time and other resources, we should optimise our efforts for the aim of obtaining findings with high \emph{plausibility}.
+That is, we should seek scenarios that are `believable and credible' even if it may be impossible to assign them probabilities or likelihoods (cf. \cite{fischer2021social,ramirez2014plausibility,schmidt-scheele2020plausibility}).

-The problems for plausibility arising from single case studies would therefore need to be mitigated.
-In this paper we present an exploration into \emph{triangulation} of several possible futures: studying more than one possible future within one study.
-The benefits of triangulating possible futures are illustrated in Figure~\ref{fig:money-shot}.
-A triangulating complementary study, shown in the figure, would offer another look at the possible futures.
-In a two-future triangulation, for example, researchers would enact two possible futures for user studies in such a way that they have a suitable overlap but also differ in a carefully considered matter.
-With such a dual enactment, we speculate that it is possible to find out:
+Clearly, the plausibility issues arising from single case studies must be mitigated.
+In his paper, we present an exploration into \emph{triangulation} across several possible futures: investigating multiple possible futures within the research project.
+Figure~\ref{fig:money-shot} articulated benefits from triangulating possible futures.
+As the figure illustrates, even a single complementary study offers another look at the possible futures.
+With a two-future project, researchers may enact a pair of possible futures for user studies in such a way that the settings display suitable overlap yet differ in carefully considered respects.
+We posit that such two-pronged enactment should aid scholars in uncovering: